Category: Christian Living

 Hearing God’s voice is not about a single moment—it is about a growing relationship.
 As you spend time in His Word, create space to listen, and walk in obedience, His voice becomes clearer.

-You may not always hear instantly or perfectly, but God is faithful to guide you as you seek Him.
+You may not always hear God instantly or perfectly, but He is faithful to guide you as you seek Him.

 The more you draw near to Him, the more you will recognize His voice.